Luca Ashby-Hammond: Plymouth Argyle

+Stockport County

+On 31 July 2026, Ashby-Hammond re-joined Stockport County, signing a one-year contract.

 International career

 Ashby-Hammond has represented England at various youth groups up to under-20 level.

 Personal life

 Ashby-Hammond has a brother, Taye, who is also a goalkeeper.
 The brothers played against each other in an EFL Trophy match on 12 November 2024, with Luca appearing for Gillingham and Taye for Stevenage in a 1–1 draw.